 - District LDEs

-- State Conference for Chapter Leaders (SCCL)
+- Chapter Leadership Training (CLT)

 - Leader Lab

 - State Convention

 - National Convention

 - Washington Leadership Conference (WLC)

 With district officers' help, no member should miss out simply because they never knew their options.
 District officers should help promote these opportunities so all members know about the potential experiences offered to them and it can be as easy as texting a chapter officer team saying, "Hey, everyone got their Leader Lab registrations in?
 Hope to see you there!"